Lady and the Tramp: Character animation

 During the September 25, 1945 story conference, Joe Grant suggested that real dogs be brought into the studio for the animators to analyze their physiognomy.
 This had been done previously on Bambi (1942) when the animators studied actual deer for their physical movement and anatomy.
 Animator Frank Thomas reflected on the challenge: "Lady and the Tramp was tough to animate because the dogs were like the deer in Bambi: you had to do a realistic, believable animal.
 You had to have the joints in the right place in the leg, and they had to keep their weight, and you had to keep the right distance from the front leg to the back leg."

 By 1952, Hamilton Luske, Wilfred Jackson, and Clyde Geronimi were assigned to direct Lady and the Tramp, all of whom had previously directed Cinderella (1950), Alice in Wonderland (1951), and Peter Pan (1953).
 Luske brought his family dog, Blondie, to serve as a live-action model for Lady.
 At one point, a stray dog selected as a reference for Tramp was brought into the studio, but ran away and was not found until several days later.
 When the film was completed, the dog was relocated to Disneyland, where he lived at the pony farm.

 The key supervising animators on the film included seven members of Disney's Nine Old Men—Les Clark, Milt Kahl, Ollie Johnston, Eric Larson, John Lounsbery, Frank Thomas, and Wolfgang Reitherman.
-Kimball, another member of the "Nine Old Men" who specialized in animating comic characters, did test animation for the Siamese Cat sequence, but it were rejected for being too stylized.
+Kimball, another member of the "Nine Old Men" who specialized in animating comic characters, did test animations for the Siamese Cat sequence, but they were rejected for being too stylized.
 Kimball was taken off the project, and Disney assigned him to direct two animated musical shorts: Melody and Toot, Whistle, Plunk and Boom (both released in 1953).
 The latter short was the first Disney-produced cartoon to be filmed and released in widescreen CinemaScope.